circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 restrictions on step order.
 By leveraging Docker, specific Node.js and MongoDB versions are made available in each `command` that gets run.

-**On Caching Dependencies**
+### Caching Dependencies

 With CircleCI you have control over when and how your config caches and restore dependencies.
-In the above example, the CircleCI `.config` checks for a dependency cache based specifically on a checksum of the `package.json` file.
+In the above example, the CircleCI `.circleci/config.yml` checks for a dependency cache based specifically on a checksum of the `package.json` file.
 You can set your cache based on any key (not just `package.json`) as well as set a group of cache paths to defer to in the declared order.
 Refer to the [caching